-Construction of Toledo Harbor Lighthouse began in 1901, and by that July the crib substructure hand been sunk and filled at the site and much of the concrete superstructure had been prepared for taking out into the lake.
+Construction of Toledo Harbor Lighthouse began in 1901, and by that July the crib substructure hand been sunk and filled at the site and much of the concrete superstructure had been prepared for transporting it out into the lake.
 Work continued until November 23, 1901, and an employee was left on site until December 5 to maintain a light to mark the structure.

 Built using a Romanesque design and buff-colored, pressed brick, the lighthouse provided accommodations for a head keeper and two assistants.
 A cylindrical metal tower, with a diameter of thirteen feet, projects upward from the center of the dwelling’s roof and is crowned with a lantern room measuring eight feet, seven inches, in diameter.
 Helical bars separate the glass panes in the lantern room, which is topped by an onion dome.
-The lantern room, situated at a focal plane of seventy-two feet, originally housed a unique, three-and-a-half-order Fresnel lens manufactured by Barbier & Benard of Paris.
+The lantern room, situated at a focal plane of seventy-two feet, originally housed a unique, third-and-a-half-order Fresnel lens manufactured by Barbier & Benard of Paris.
 The bi-valve lens featured a 180-degree bull’s-eye on one side, and two 60-degree bull’s-eyes and a 60-degree prismatic reflector on the other side.
 A ruby red half cylinder of glass was placed between the 180-degree bull’s-eye and the light source so that when the lens revolved it produced two white flashes followed by a single red flash.
 A suspended weight was used to rotate the lens, which first sent forth its penetrating beams of light on the night of May 23, 1904.

-The fog signal originally consisted of two thirteen-horsepower, oil engines that powered a pair of a air compressors to fill high and low pressure tanks connected to a siren.
+The fog signal originally consisted of two thirteen-horsepower, oil engines that powered a pair of air compressors to fill high and low pressure tanks connected to a siren.
 In every twenty-six seconds, the siren produced a two-second blast, described as deep and guttural, like the voice of a bull.
-On November 1, 1934, an air diaphone that sounded a three-second blast every thirty seconds was activated at Toledo Harbor Lighthouse, and on the 16th of the same month, the light was electrified.
+On November 1, 1934, an air diaphone that sounded a three-second blast every thirty seconds was activated at Toledo Harbor Lighthouse, and on the sixteenth of the same month, the light was electrified.

-Keeper Gramer was suspended in August 1909 as a result of an inquiry into his conduct, triggered by charges filed by his assistant.
-Gramer refused to leave the station so Roscoe House, a Lighthouse Board clerk from Buffalo, was ordered to proceed to the station with an armed force and take possession of the lighthouse.
+Keeper Gramer was suspended in August 1909 as a result of an inquiry into his conduct, triggered by charges filed by one of his assistants.
+When Gramer refused to leave the station, Roscoe House, a Lighthouse Board clerk from Buffalo, was ordered to proceed to the station with an armed force and take possession of the lighthouse.
 Accompanied by a U.S. Marshal and two detectives from the Toledo police force, House took a tug out to the lighthouse on September 9, fully expecting a conflict.
 Realizing he was outgunned and outnumbered, Gramer peacefully left the station, but when they arrived at the mainland where there was a group of waiting reporter, Gus yelled out, “Hell, you guys can’t fire me…I quit!”
 A veteran of twenty-two years, Keeper Gramer went to the Toledo mayor’s office the next day and said he was willing to resign if the Lighthouse Service would drop two charges against him: 1) that he threatened to take the life of assistant keeper William L. Gordon, and 2) that he threatened a lighthouse inspector with violence.

 A radiophone was installed at the lighthouse in 1935 to allow the keepers to communicate with the Manhattan Range Station.
 In 1942, a radiobeacon was established at the lighthouse and synchronized with the fog signal for distance finding purposes.

 Toledo Harbor Lighthouse is still an active aid to navigation as many commercial ships continue to pass through the nearby channel.
 Sometime during the late 1990s the original Fresnel lens was removed and eventually placed on display at the COSI museum in Toledo.
-In its place is a 300 mm lens, fed by solar cells.
+In its place is a 300 mm lens, powered by solar cells.
 Coastguardsmen regularly visit the lighthouse to clean and service the lens, solar panel, and backup batteries.
-In 2008, the Fresnel lens was relocated to Quilter Lodge in Maumee Bay State Park, from where, on clear days, the Toledo Harbor Lighthouse can also be seen.
+In 2008, the Fresnel lens was relocated to Quilter Lodge in Maumee Bay State Park, from where, on clear days, Toledo Harbor Lighthouse can also be seen.

 The lighthouse was built so soundly that a maintenance log kept inside the front door has remained totally dry over the years.
 Arched windows that have been filled in with brick over the years will eventually be fitted with glass, restoring them to their original splendor.

 In 2005, the Toledo Harbor Lighthouse Preservation Society submitted an application to receive ownership of the lighthouse under the National Historic Lighthouse Preservation Act of 2000.
-The U.S. Secretary of the Interior approved the application in October of 2006, and the deed was officially turned over to the group in April of 2007.
+The U.S. Secretary of the Interior approved the application in October 2006, and the deed was officially turned over to the group in April 2007.